Sun Wukong and the Buddhist Saint Mulian

 The Monkey King’s Cosmic Body

-Grasping the treasure [iron staff] in his hands, he began to perform the magic of cosmic imitation.
-Bending over, he cried, “Grow!” and at once grew to be [one hundred] thousand feet tall, [1] with a head like the Tai Mountain and a chest like a rugged peak, eyes like lightning and a mouth like a blood bowl, and teeth like swords and halberds.
-The rod in his hands was of such a size that its top reached the thirty-third Heaven and its bottom the eighteenth layer of Hell (Wu & Yu, 2012, vol. 1, p.
-138). (emphasis mine)
+Grasping the treasure [iron staff] in his hands, he began to perform the magic of cosmic imitation (emphasis added).
+Bending over, he cried, “Grow!” and at once grew to be ten thousand-zhang [104,300 ft or 31,800 m]-tall, [1] with a head like the Tai Mountain and a chest like a rugged peak, eyes like lightning and a mouth like a blood bowl, and teeth like swords and halberds.
+The rod in his hands was of such a size that its top reached the thirty-third Heaven and its bottom the eighteenth layer of Hell (based on Wu & Yu, 2012, vol. 1, p.
+138).

 Fig. 1 – Monkey performs the cosmic transformation for his children (larger version).
 A page from Chen Huiguan’s Newly Illustrated and Complete Journey to the West (Chen Huiguan xinhui quanben xiyouji, 陈惠冠新绘全本西游记, 2001).
-Image found on this article.
+Image found here.

 The second takes place in chapter six during his battle with Erlang Shen.
 The form is used this time in response to the god’s own cosmic transformation.